Azure/Mission-Critical-Connected/docs/reference-implementation/Networking-Design-Decisions.md

 ## Virtual network layout

-- Each stamp uses its own Virtual Network (VNet) and as there is no cross-stamp traffic, no VNet peerings or VPN connections to other stamps are required.
+- Each stamp uses its own Virtual Network (VNet).
+Optionally, through peering in a hub-and-spoke model, it can access other company resources in other spokes or also on-prem via ExpressRoute etc.
+- The VNets are expected to pre-provisioned.
+However, for example for dev environments, the reference implementation is also capable of creating VNets on-demand.
+In this case, they won't be able to access other company resources due to the missing peering.
 - The per-stamp VNet is split into two subnets for Kubernetes (containing all nodes and pods) and private endpoints.
-- Private endpoints (Private Link) are only partially used as ingress traffic comes from the public internet and egress traffic control (to mitigate the risk of data exfiltration) is not within scope of AlwaysOn.
+- Private endpoints (Private Link) are used for any of the platform services such as Cosmos DB, Event Hub or Key Vault.

 ## Global load balancer